muncoin/bittube-wallet-gui/README.md

 ### On Windows:

-The BitTube Wallet GUI on Windows is 64 bits only; 32-bit Windows GUI builds are not officially supported anymore.
+The IPBC Wallet GUI on Windows is 64 bits only; 32-bit Windows GUI builds are not officially supported anymore.

 1. Install [MSYS2](https://www.msys2.org/), follow the instructions on that page on how to update system and packages to the latest versions

 2. Open an 64-bit MSYS2 shell: Use the *MSYS2 MinGW 64-bit* shortcut, or use the `msys2_shell.cmd` batch file with a `-mingw64` parameter

-3. Install MSYS2 packages for BitTube dependencies; the needed 64-bit packages have `x86_64` in their names
+3. Install MSYS2 packages for IPBC dependencies; the needed 64-bit packages have `x86_64` in their names

     ```
     pacman -S mingw-w64-x86_64-toolchain make mingw-w64-x86_64-cmake mingw-w64-x86_64-boost mingw-w64-x86_64-openssl mingw-w64-x86_64-zeromq mingw-w64-x86_64-libsodium
     ```

-    You find more details about those dependencies in the [BitTube documentation](https://github.com/ipbc-dev/bittube).
+    You find more details about those dependencies in the [IPBC documentation](https://github.com/muncoin/ipbc).
 Note that that there is no more need to compile Boost from source; like everything else, you can install it now with a MSYS2 package.

 4. Install Qt5